 $6,895 to $9,395

-Explore beautiful Sitka, the only community in Southeast Alaska that faces the open ocean waters of the Gulf of Alaska.
-Visit fascinating historical sites that highlight the community’s rich Alaska Native and Russian history, including the Sheldon Jackson Museum, Russian Bishop’s House, and St. Michael’s Cathedral.
-Embark for the winding narrows north of town while spotting for bald eagles, sea otters, bears, whales, and other wildlife.
+Explore beautiful Sitka, visiting sites that highlight the community’s rich Alaska Native and Russian history.
+Embark for the narrows north of town while searching for bald eagles, sea otters, bears, whales, and other wildlife.

-Discover the charming Mitkof Island fishing town of Petersburg.
+Discover the charming fishing town of Petersburg.
 Founded by Norwegian fishermen in the late 1800s, Petersburg is nicknamed Alaska’s “Little Norway.”
 Experience this Scandinavian culture with a folk dance show by local youth at the iconic Sons of Norway Hall.
 Later, enjoy a narrated bus tour and take time to explore the vibrant community at your own leisure.

 Home to a little over 2,000 permanent residents, Wrangell is the only town in Alaska to have been under the jurisdiction of three flags, and ruled by four nations—the Tlingit, Russia, England, and the United States.
 Enjoy several options to explore this colorful history, including a guided walking tour and a trip to the Wrangell Museum.
-Visit the intriguing State Historic Park, Petroglyph Beach, which contains the highest concentration of petroglyphs in Southeast Alaska.
+Visit the intriguing Petroglyph Beach State Historic Park, which contains the highest concentration of petroglyphs in Southeast Alaska.

 Immerse yourself in the extraordinary history, art, and cultural traditions of the Metlakatla Indian Community on Annette Island.
 Visit a traditional Tsmishian longhouse, enjoy a ceremonial dance performance, and meet Native artists.
 Later, your ship will glide beneath the 3,000-foot glacier-sculpted cliffs of Misty Fjords.
-Discover the fjord’s natural history, listen to the calls of a myriad of seabirds, feel the mist from glistening waterfalls, and see famous New Eddystone Rock, a stunning volcanic core.

-Disembark in Ketchikan, otherwise known as Alaska’s “First City” and “Salmon Capital of the World.”
-Transfer to the airport or your hotel is complimentary.
+Disembark in Ketchikan, otherwise known as Alaska’s “First City” and the “Salmon Capital of the World.”
+Transfer to the airport or your hotel.

 Cruise information is subject to change without notice based on navigating conditions.
-Itinerary order is also subject to rearrangement based on permit allocations.
-Tour operator is authorized by Special Use Permit to provide guiding and outfitting services in the Tongass National Forest.
 Itinerary subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

 Reverse Itinerary (Ketchikan to Sitka): 7/25/2019

-Cabin accommodations and meals aboard the ship; ground transportation from local airport to select hotels in embarkation city day prior to sailing; ground transportation from airport or downtown hotel to ship in embarkation city on the day of sailing; ground transportation from the ship to downtown hotel or airport on the day of disembarkation; complimentary non-alcoholic beverages; complimentary glass of beer or wine with dinner; select shore excursions as indicated in the itinerary; use of recreational equipment like kayaks; gear on loan (binoculars, rain jacket, rain pants, and boots).
+Transfer from local airport to select hotels in embarkation city the day prior to sailing; transfer from airport or downtown hotel to ship in embarkation city on the day of sailing; transfer from the ship to downtown hotel or airport on the day of disembarkation; shipboard accommodations; select shore excursions as indicated in the itinerary; use of recreational equipment like kayaks; gear on loan (binoculars, rain jacket, rain pants, and boots); all meals aboard the ship; complimentary glass of wine or beer with dinner; water, tea, coffee, hot chocolate, soda.
 Subject to change without notice.

-Photos: © ADC
+Photos: © Alaskan Dream Cruises